How to Talk to an Addict About Their Addiction

-In fact, you may have made efforts in the past to come to a solution with the afflicted person — efforts that may have seemed not to work.
+In fact, you may have made efforts in the past to talk to an addict about their drug or alcohol use ending in efforts that may have seemed not to work.
 Denial is, after all, a major component of the mindset of a person in the throes of addiction.
 No matter what you say, it seems nothing gets through to them.

 One of the first things to understand is that you cannot “fix” someone who is addicted to drugs.
 It’s true that they need to want to change.
-Without this want, the addict may promise to give up drugs for a time, but may go right back to them.
+Without this want, the addict may promise to give up drugs, and do it for a time, but may go right back to them.
 It’s important to recognize that you should not feel guilty when someone with addiction does not change.
-While you may feel guilt related to an inability to change the course of an addict’s life for the better, if they choose not to change, the truth is that it is simply not within our power to make them.
+You may feel guilt related to an inability to change the course of an addict’s life for the better.
+However, you must remember that if they choose not to change, the truth is that it is simply not within our power to make them.

 What You Can Do

 Perhaps the best solution is to take the loved one aside and tell them how you feel.
 Express your best interests to them and why you are moved to speak about the problems.
 Let them know the genuine place these words come from.
 While your first impulse may be to use guilt or the threat of leaving, attempts such as these usually do not work, as the addict feels attacked.

 If the addict does want to change, however, consider speaking with them about some of the solutions that may be at hand if they choose to pursue them.
 Programs such as inpatient treatment facilities can offer close patient care and monitoring to make sure that when dealing with addiction-related health issues are minimized and psychologically patients are in their best possible environment.